-Benahavís is a white village, that finds the perfect balance of traditional Malaga architecture, golf, gastronomy and tourism.
+Benahavís, a white town of Arab origin that finds the perfect balance of traditional Malaga architecture, golf, gastronomy and tourism.

 Where is Benahavís located